Squadron Supreme: Earth-712 version

-At one point, the team is attacked by the Institute of Evil on the behalf of Victorex Prime.
-The Squadron ultimately defeats the Institute and uses the behavior modification technology to reform them, adding the former supervillains as members.
-Three of them die or are incapacitated.

 In the meantime, Nighthawk forms a new team he calls the America Redeemers, recruiting former villains and several previously unknown superhumans.
-The later infiltrate the Squadron and kidnap the surviving Institute members to reverse the behavior modification on them.
+The later infiltrate the Squadron and kidnap the surviving Institute of Evil members to reverse the behavior modification they had been subjected to.
 Despite mixed feelings on the parts of several of the Institute members, they too join the Redeemers.
-Former Squadron member the Golden Archer (now known as the Black Archer) also joins.
+Golden Archer (now known as the Black Archer) also joins.
 Eventually, the Redeemers confront the Squadron Supreme.
 A brutal battle ensues in which several members of both teams are killed, including Nighthawk.
 A horrified Hyperion realizes that Nighthawk was right: the Squadron, despite having good intentions, had inadvertently created a totalitarian state with themselves as its dictators.
 The Squadron surrenders, disbands and returns control of the United States to the government.

 In a graphic novel sequel by Gruenwald, Ryan and inker Al Williamson, Squadron Supreme: Death of a Universe, remnants of the team and their former enemies (including Victorex Prime) reunite to battle the Nth Man.
 Although they succeed, several members of the Squadron are killed, with the remainder (Hyperion, Doctor Spectrum, the Whizzer, Power Princess, Lady Lark (now known as Skylark), Arcanna, Haywire, and Shape) stranded in the mainstream Marvel universe.

-The Squadron encounter the hero Quasar, and relocate to the government facility Project Pegasus.
-After another encounter with the Overmind and a visit to the laboratory world of the Stranger, the Squadron attempt unsuccessfully to return to their own universe and members Hyperion, Doctor Spectrum and the Whizzer battle the entity Deathurge.

-The entire Squadron Supreme appear in an Avengers storyline with the Avengers that finally returns them to their home universe.
-The one-shot issue Squadron Supreme: New World Order reveals that Earth-712 is now dominated by corporations using the Squadron's own utopia technologies.

-The Squadron come into conflict with a new government when an interdimensional team called the Exiles, traveling from the Earth-616 universe, reveal that the government had rigged the election through worldwide vote fraud.
-The Squadron and the Exiles depose the new government and attempt to allow society to progress without superhuman involvement.
+The Squadron Supreme returns to their universe and attempts to allow society to progress without superhuman involvement.